New ‘Game Of Thrones’ Season 8 Footage Thrills Fans

 The only real new footage was the moment of Jon and Sansa’s embrace which left her staring pensively off into the distance.

 Overall, it gave little insight into what’s going on in the 7 Kingdoms other than that the major players are geared up to fight a war.
-While they still don’t know who will reign on the Iron Throne, many of them realize they must contend with the Night Walkers before they settle their own differences otherwise everyone will die, which is quite George RR Martin, so perhaps that’s how it all ends.
+While they still don’t know who will reign on the Iron Throne, many of them realize they must contend with the Night Walkers before they settle their own differences, otherwise, everyone will die, which is quite George R.R.
+Martin, so perhaps that’s how it all ends.

-While fans initially hoped to see the show, based on the books of the same name by Martin, sometime in April 2019, a recent Inquistr report revealed why the season premiere will likely be pushed back to sometime in June 2019 or longer.
+While fans initially hoped to see the show, based on the books of the same name by Martin, sometime in April 2019, a recent Inquisitr report revealed why the season premiere will likely be pushed back to sometime in June 2019 or longer.
 Visual effects supervisor Joe Bauer explained that they’ll still be working on the series until May 2019, which means the show likely won’t air until later.
 So far, HBO has yet to reveal the premiere date.
-Fans may remember that the season 7 premiere date was hidden in a block of ice that showed when the ice melted.
+Fans may remember that the Season 7 premiere date was hidden in a block of ice that showed when the ice melted.

 The rest of the promo featured details from Big Little Lies Season 2, Veep, True Detective Season 3, Jennifer Garner’s new series Camping, and a new season of Barry to name just a few of the network’s upcoming 2019 offerings.